Moon Boot Services

-A CAM Walker, also known as a moon boot or a CAM boot, is a carefully designed orthosis which serves to secure the foot and ankle and aid in rehabilitating certain injuries.
+A Moon Boot, also known as a CAM boot, is a carefully designed orthosis which serves to secure the foot and ankle and aid in rehabilitating certain injuries.

 Orthotics Plus provides acute lower-limb rehabilitation services, including moon boot purchases (with warranty), fitting and ongoing Orthotic services.

-CAM Walkers / Moon boots can be appropriate for a range of injuries or conditions that affect the lower limb.
+Moon boots / CAM boots can be appropriate for a range of injuries or conditions that affect the lower limb.
 The majority of injuries are caused by trauma (i.e. a fall).
 These injuries commonly include:

 - Ankle fractures (i.e. distal fibula fracture)